Things to do - Bahamas - North America

 • Leave room for food and evenings

-The core shortlist for Nassau usually starts with Nassau historic core, Main landmark, and Top market.
+The core shortlist for Nassau usually starts with Queen's Staircase, Straw Market, and Graycliff Restaurant.

 The best city days combine one anchor attraction with street-level wandering, meals, and a neighborhood loop rather than stacking tickets back-to-back.

-Use areas like Central, Old town, and Riverside to shape the pace of the day instead of treating the map like a checklist.
+Use areas like Nassau city center, Nassau main arrival area, and Nassau evening base area to shape the pace of the day instead of treating the map like a checklist.

 Bay neighborhood in Nassau